The Flight of Dragons: Plot

 Since the wizards are forbidden to fight among themselves, Carolinus proposes sending a group of heroes on a quest to steal Ommadon's crown, which is the source of his power.
 The party includes the knight Sir Orrin Neville-Smythe and Carolinus' young dragon companion Gorbash.
-Solarius gives them an enchanted shield which can deflect dark magic, and Lo Tae Zhao contributes a magic flute which lulls dragons to sleep.
+Solarius gives them an enchanted shield - The Shield of Saturn, which can deflect dark magic, and Lo Tae Zhao contributes a magic flute - The Flute of Olympus, which lulls dragons to sleep.
 Requiring a leader, Carolinus consults the magical force of Antiquity, which directs him to look 1,000 years into the future to find a man of science descended from a legendary hero.
-In late 20th century Boston Carolinus locates Peter Dickinson, a former scientist turned board game designer who is obsessed with dragons.
+In the 20th century Boston, Carolinus locates Peter Dickinson, a former scientist turned board game designer who is obsessed with dragons.
 Carolinus brings Peter back through time and enlists him in the quest, and Peter becomes enamored of Carolinus' ward, Princess Melisande.
 Ommadon sends his dragon Bryagh to capture Peter, and an accident with one of Carolinus' spells while rescuing him causes Peter to merge with Gorbash, Peter's mind taking over the dragon's body.

 Knowing nothing about being a dragon, Peter is mentored by Carolinus' elder dragon companion, Smrgol.
 The dichotomy of magic and science is explored when Smrgol teaches Peter how dragons fly and breathe fire, abilities which Peter is able to explain with scientific principles.
-As the quest progresses, the heroes survive an attack by the monstrous Sand Murks and are joined by the talking wolf Aragh, the archer Danielle, and the elf Giles.
+As the quest progresses, the heroes survive an attack by the monstrous Sandmurks and are joined by the noble wolf Aragh, the archer Danielle, and the elf Giles.
 As the party nears Ommadon's realm, Danielle and Sir Orrin are captured by an ogre.
 Peter is nearly killed attempting to rescue them but is saved by Smrgol, who defeats the ogre at the cost of his own life.
 In the Red Wizard's realm the party faces the Worm of Sligoff, which Peter destroys by igniting the sulfuric acid it excretes.
 Ommadon casts a spell to induce hopelessness in the group, which Peter repels using Solarius' shield.
 Ommadon next sends numerous dragons to kill the heroes, but Giles plays Lo Tae Zhao's enchanted flute, lulling them and Peter to sleep.
 Bryagh remains awake and kills Giles, Aragh, and Danielle.
 Sir Orrin slays Bryagh, but dies from his wounds.